Grantham River

 The Grantham River is a river in the Canterbury region of New Zealand.
 It arises in the Hanmer Range near Mount Miromiro, in the Hanmer Forest Park, and flows south-east into the Waiau Uwha River, which has its mouth on the Pacific Ocean.

 A thermal spring on the river is undeveloped.

+The Grantham River forms part of the Waiau Uwha catchment in North Canterbury.
+It flows through predominantly natural hill country typical of the region’s braided river systems.